 “Engaged employees make it a point to show up to work and do more work — highly engaged business units realize a 41% reduction in absenteeism and a 17% increase in productivity.
 Engaged workers also are more likely to stay with their employers.”
 Source: Gallup

 Staff management software, like SmartLinx, improves productivity by giving employees access to self-scheduling capabilities and key information such as timecards and paystubs from their mobile device.
-Since healthcare employees often work rotating shifts in different units, they appreciate a mobile-friendly staff management app that helps them show up in the right department at the right time.
+Since healthcare employees often work rotating shifts in different units, they appreciate a mobile-friendly staff management app because it helps them show up in the right department at the right time.

 “85 percent of engaged employees displayed a genuinely caring attitude toward patients, compared to only 38 percent of disengaged employees while 91 percent of engaged employees recognize their workplace as dedicated to patient care, compared to only 42 percent of disengaged employees.”
 Source: HR Solutions